-- The evaluation/ approval/ rejection of request of loans that are within the limits of approval of the committee and evaluation and recommendation of approval/ rejection of credit applications within the limits of a higher approving authority. - If the request is within the limits of the Committee and rejected by the committee, will not be forwarded to higher Approving Authority for evaluation. - The decisions are taken by vote.
+- The evaluation/ approval/ rejection of request of loans that are within the limits of approval of the committee - If the request is within the limits of the Committee and rejected by the committee, will not be forwarded to higher Approving Authority for evaluation. - The decisions are taken by vote.
 In case of halve votes the request is submitted to the next Higher Authority with higher approval limits.